andreaiacono/RacingCarLearning/README.md

 - add side skid effect
 - instead of images, give RL a state (position + direction + speed)

 rewards: onTrack, checkpoints, speed, laptime!

+NEW IDEA: create a random labyrinth and make RL auto rewards (penalties); then try it on new random labyrinths.
+Use a many layers NN?